SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 ### **Compression Lock**

 A general term for any position where you press a muscle into a bone.
 This causes immense pain and is likely to leave them needing a trip to the hospital
-Stamina: 22
+Stamina: 26
-Damage: (Your Control)d20
+Damage: As Basic Attack + (Your Control)d12
 Speed: Variable
-Special: Control 5
+Special: Control 7

 Tags: Submission

 Effects:
 Target a specific limb of your opponent’s.
-On use and every 5 IC you maintain this Submission your opponent takes the listed damage as if it was a speed 5 attack and their control is reduced by 2.
-This damage does not inflict wounds, instead take the total of all dice rolled for Compression Lock on that limb this fight.
-When that total increases past a wound threshold Your opponent also loses access to the targeted arm, any object held with it is dropped, and their seal speed reduction is halved.
+On use and every 8 IC you maintain this Submission your opponent takes the listed damage (not including speed \* db).
+This damage does not inflict wounds, instead take half the total of all dice rolled for this use of Compression Lock.
+When that total increases past the opponents wound threshold you may reset this counter to 0 and inflict that wound.
+Depending on the limb targeted you gain the additional benefits of Arm Bar or Knee Bar.

 ## **Grapple A-rank**